“Meraki” [pronounced: may-rah-kee].

-The opportunities for sharing food and beverage with meraki are numerous.
+The opportunities for sharing food and beverage with joy and creativity are numerous.
 One way is preparing a meal when we’re tired.
-It’s the last thing we want to do, but we do it anyway.
+I know that seems crazy, and is often the last thing we want to do, but when we do it anyway, isn’t this an expression of joy and acknowledgment that we are here and that in spite of feeling tired, we are grateful.
 Perhaps, the one who is preparing our meal is not a good cook or is having an off day, but for us the meal was prepared lovingly.
-That is meraki!
-It can be as simple as offering a favorite, steaming mug of coffee.
+Meraki can be as simple as offering a favorite, steaming mug of coffee.

 Although, you can’t give without receiving, right?
-The food I serve is an extension of my love for my guests and family.
+The food I serve and the heart I put into the creative presentation is an extension of my love for my guests and family.
 It is an extension of myself and I wish that love to come through when I share food.

 Throughout the year we have opportunities to share food with great joy and creativity, keeping in mind that creativity doesn’t have to be fancy.

 When I am cooking for friends and family, no matter how little or grand the offering, it is going to give me even greater satisfaction knowing there is a six-letter word that sums up my passion and emotion!
 A word that conveys love, care, and appreciation of having them choose to sit at my table to eat and visit.